Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

-In spite of this `imperfect' indirect calibration and the overfitting issues discussed in section \ref{section:results_direct_calibration}, these calibrated anomalies provide an opportunity to evaluate other properties of the atmospheric circulation in the presence and absence of an apparent SNP. \citet{roberts2023euro} recently demonstrated that ECMWF reforecasts with IFS cycle 47R3 accurately simulate wintertime Euro-Atlantic regime structures, frequencies, and transition probabilities, at subseasonal lead times.
+In spite of this `imperfect' indirect calibration and the overfitting issues discussed in section \ref{section:results_direct_calibration}, these calibrated anomalies provide an opportunity to evaluate other properties of the atmospheric circulation when $\textnormal{RPC} \approx 1$. \citet{roberts2023euro} recently demonstrated that ECMWF reforecasts with IFS cycle 47R3 accurately simulate wintertime Euro-Atlantic regime structures, frequencies, and transition probabilities, at subseasonal lead times.
 However, they emphasised that IFS reforecasts underestimate the response of the NAO to the Madden-Julian oscillation (MJO) and fail to reproduce the modulation of MJO-NAO teleconnections by El Ni\~{n}o-Southern Oscillation (ENSO).
 These conditional errors were attributed to deficiencies in the representation of tropical-extratropical teleconnections, which have been identified in previous IFS cycles and other subseasonal forecast systems \citep[e.g. ][]{vitart2017madden}.
 Importantly, underestimation of tropical-extratropical teleconnection signals such that forecasts do not fully exploit the response of the extratropics to predictable intraseasonal variability in the tropics is one of the proposed physical interpretations for the SNP in seasonal forecasts \citep{garfinkel2022winter, scaife2018signal}.
+However, as emphasised in section \ref{section:calibration}, RPC is an unconditional reliability metric and calibration that enforces $\textnormal{VR} = \textnormal{SER} = \textnormal{RPC} = 1$ when averaged over all start dates does not necessarily require or imply conditional reliability.
+It is thus possible to satisfy these constraints in the extratropics without requiring perfect statistical consistency within subsets corresponding to different states of a tropical forcing (e.g. different MJO or ENSO phases).